BizzQuit7317/MNSF_Dashoard_Rust_Update/README.md

 - Update calcuulation and alert scripts - Pending
 - Update PHP to display data - Pending
 - Update server to run update - Pending

+# Data Flow
+- Read from exchange, saving raw calls to DB
+- Sanatise and format exchange data from DB